jochemvogel/react-playground/burgah-buildah/README.md

 # Burgah Buildah

 This project was created during a 40+ hours Udemy course where (almost) everything has been covered.
-The basics, debugging, routing, validation, authentication, Redux, testing etc.
+The basics, debugging, routing, validation, authentication, Redux, testing etc. Link: https://burgah-buildah.web.app/

 ## React App